odoo/documentation/accounting/bank/feeds/coda.rst

 banks, as well as the Isabel software, allows to download a CODA file with all your bank statements.

-With Odoo, you can download an CODA file from your bank or accounting software and import it directly in Odoo.
+With Twenty20, you can download an CODA file from your bank or accounting software and import it directly in Twenty20.
 This will create all bank statements.

 .. tip::